Terrassa: Sports

 Terrassa was a pioneer in the introduction of field hockey and korfball in Catalonia and played an important role in the introduction of basketball.
 The most important sport in the city is field hockey.
 During the Barcelona Olympic Games in 1992, Terrassa was the city where the field hockey competition was played.
 The great number of hockey players from Terrassa who have participated in the Olympic Games over the years has led to Terrassa's being referred to as the "most Olympic city in the world".
 Between 1928 and 2004, Terrassa sent 124 athletes to the Olympic Games, the majority of whom were hockey players.
 Three local field hockey clubs, Atlètic Terrassa, Club Egara and Club Deportiu Terrassa have all won the División de Honor de Hockey Hierba and the Copa del Rey de Hockey Hierba.
 Atlètic Terrassa and Club Egara have also won the EuroHockey Club Champions Cup.

 Other local sports teams include Club de Rugby Carboners de Terrassa, CN Terrassa (water polo), Terrassa FC (association football), CP San Cristóbal (association football) and Sferic Terrassa (basketball).

 Terrassa is the home and birthplace of FC Barcelona and Spain national football team midfielders Xavi and Dani Olmo.

 The city's castells teams are the Minyons de Terrassa and the Castellers de Terrassa.
 On 22 November 2015, Terrassa's Plaça Vella was the scene of the world's first successful 4 de 10 amb folre i manilles, completed by the Minyons.

-Twin towns - sister cities
+Twin towns and sister cities

 Terrassa is twinned with five cities: